sverweij/mscgen_js/wikum/msgenny.md

 # MsGenny
 _**Low effort labeling.
 Auto declarations**_

-mscgen already is a simple, concise, well readable language.
+MscGen already is a simple, concise, well readable language.
 Write-ability leaves room for improvement, though.
 The *MsGenny* language is our attempt to fill that room.
 It does away with some of MscGen's more fancy features in favor of low effort labeling